 Of course, the poster who wanted to give me advice immediately got her hackles up and responded in a nasty way.
 Let’s see, she gives unwarranted advice and when that’s pointed out to her, instead of just apologizing and moving on, she gets nasty about it.
 Why?

-Why would anyone in this situation expect to be treated with kit gloves?
+Why would anyone in this situation expect to be treated with kid gloves?
 It’s a discussion, not a therapy situation.
 Your qualifications to counsel someone are not evident, and even if they were, this is not the place to do it.
 I think people like this have a sense of self-importance and don’t like someone telling them that they don’t want their help.
 They’re looking for attention and the rush that comes from the instant gratification of saying “I helped someone on the internet today” than actually helping someone.
 It’s all about the pat on the back.
 That’s why when they get pushback, they can’t handle it and get nasty.

 We’ve all done it.
-There’s times in discussions where I’ve gotten a slap back and I just said, okay, and moved on.
+There are times in discussions where I’ve gotten a slap back and I just said, okay, and moved on.
 My ego may be bruised but it’s nothing I won’t recover from.
 There’s no reason to lash out because someone tells you your counseling and advice isn’t warranted.
 If anything, when someone does that, it tells me that the person isn’t any kind of licensed counselor or therapist and shouldn’t be saying anything at all.

 Sometimes when I post things, it’s just to vent.
-There’s not much that can be done, but I just need to vent and knowing that other people are going through the same thing really helps.
+There’s not much that can be done, but I just need to vent, and knowing that other people are going through the same thing really helps.
 If there is advice to be had, I’m going to take it from my friends or people who do really know me – not some stranger on the internet, and especially when it hasn’t been asked for.
-I’m in plenty of groups were people ask for advice at times – that’s different than a discussion of a topic.
+I’m in plenty of groups where people ask for advice at times – that’s different than a discussion of a topic.
 I’ve asked for advice in dealing with issues related to my dog and been helped out quite a bit, as well as with other things.
 If people aren’t asking for advice, don’t offer any – it’s as simple as that.
 If there’s something that really concerns you, you can message them.
 They’re not under any obligation to answer you, though.

 In the end, it’s just better to not try to counsel someone on the internet unless they’ve specifically asked for advice.
 It’s great to commiserate with someone and if they want to they might open up more.
 However, to approach a stranger on the internet with the idea that you’re going to “fix” them or their situation is the height of hubris on your part.
 You know nothing of the background except the little snippet you were given as part of a discussion.
 People who act like that shouldn’t be surprised when they are rebuffed, even if they did have the best of intentions.